rails/rails/guides/source/active_record_basics.md

 Rails application with a legacy database?
 No problem, you can easily override the default conventions.

-`ApplicationRecord` inherits from `ActionController::Base`, which defines a number of helpful methods.
+`ApplicationRecord` inherits from `ActiveRecord::Base`, which defines a number of helpful methods.
 You can use the `ActiveRecord::Base.table_name=` method to specify the table name that should be used: